3 Ways to Do Assisted Pull Ups

 Another way to do assisted pull-ups is by using an assisted pull-up machine.
 These machines have a weight stack that you can adjust to provide assistance.

-This form of assisted pull-up will give you constant weight alleviation, making it easier than doing a band-assisted pull-up.
+This form of assisted pull-up will give you constant weight alleviation, making it easier than doing a resistance band pull-up.

 The assisted pull-up machine is a great option for beginners who want to gradually build up their strength while working the same muscles in a proper pull-up.